iTwin/viewer/packages/modules/web-viewer-react/README.md

 # iTwin Viewer for Web

-The iTwin Web Viewer is a configurable iTwin.js viewer that offers basic tooling and widgets out-of-the-box and can be further extended through the use of [iTwin.js UI Providers](https://www.itwinjs.org/learning/ui/augmentingui/).
+The iTwin Web Viewer is a configurable iTwin.js viewer that offers basic configuration out-of-the-box and can be further extended through the use of [iTwin.js UI Providers](https://www.itwinjs.org/learning/ui/augmentingui/).
 This package should be used for web-based applications.
 For desktop applications, use [@itwin/desktop-viewer-react](https://www.npmjs.com/package/@itwin/desktop-viewer-react).

 ## Installation